kanliot/pargs/README.md

     	pargs reads each line of STDIN as an argument to pass to COMMAND

-    ( The first non-option is always read as the COMMAND then it's args ) pargs calls COMMAND with the intial arguments, followed by the arguments from STDIN.
+    ( The first non-option is always read as the COMMAND then it's args ) pargs callsees COMMAND with the intial arguments, followed by the arguments from STDIN.

     Here's a typical xargs example: